 - leave the school grounds during the school day.
-During break times they must stay within bounds, e.g. do not pass the Wellingtonia tree, cross the path or go into the woodland at the top of the field.
-Pupils must not enter the fenced in areas around the ponds. - enter the areas at the side of the stage or go on to the stage unless supervised. - play with hard balls or climb trees at break time or play on the steps. - use inappropriate physical contact at any point during the School day. - run, but walk when moving between classes and in the vicinity of school buildings. - miss lunch. - bring into school chewing gum, snacks containing nuts or dangerous items such as fireworks, matches, knives or catapults, or electrical items which require mains electricity e.g. Christmas lights.
+During break times they must stay within bounds, e.g. do not go into the car parks, cross the path or go into the woodland at the top of the field.
+Pupils must not enter the fenced in areas around the ponds. - enter the areas at the side of the stage or go on to the stage unless supervised. - play with hard balls or climb trees at break time or run up/jump off the steps at break time. - use unnecessary physical contact at any point during the School day. - run, but walk when moving between classes and in the vicinity of school buildings. - miss lunch. - bring into school chewing gum, snacks containing nuts or dangerous items such as fireworks, matches, knives or catapults, or electrical items which require mains electricity e.g. Christmas lights.